arcanecode/Managing_SSIS_Projects/Documentation/MarkdownCheatSheet.md

 <a name="Footnotes"></a>
 ## Footnotes

-Not all parsers support footnotes, but most do.
+Not all parsers support footnotes, but many do.
+For example, the markdown extension here in Visual Studio does, but the markdown engine in GitHub does not.

 To do a footnote, use a square bracket, caret, then the footnote number, such as `[^1]`.

 ```
 Some text with a [^1] footnote